Non-Newtonian viscous fluid models with learned rheology accurately reproduce Lagrangian sea ice simulations: Results

 \subsection{Training the neural network}

 We represent our rheological model $\psi_{\btheta}$ in terms of two NNs, $\xi$ and $\chi$, such that

 The exponential term acts as a scaling factor that accounts for large changes in the effective viscosity with the concentration.
 The two feedforward NNs we use contain 2 hidden layers with 5 neurons each.
 We train the model $\psi_{\btheta}$ by computing steady states with the DEM to the problem depicted in panel (b) of figure~\ref{fig:setup}.
-On a \SI{100}{\kilo\meter} long square patch of ocean with periodic boundary conditions, a horizontal ocean current with a triangular-shaped profile drives the ice floes from east to west.
+For the DEM computations, we consider a square domain with length $L = \SI{100}{\kilo\meter}$ and periodic boundary conditions in both directions.
+A horizontal ocean current with a triangular-shaped profile whose maximum value is denoted by $U_o$ drives the ice floes from east to west; no wind is included in the training setup.
 In all DEM simulations performed in this work, we use 5000 floes with thickness $H = \SI{2}{\meter}$, which follow a realistic floe size distribution as discussed in Appendix \ref{appsec:DEM}.
 We consider four different concentrations ($A = 0.8$, $0.85$, $0.9$ and $0.95$) and seven maximum ocean velocities ($U_o = 0.05$, $0.1$, $0.25$, $0.5$, $1$, $1.5$, $\SI{2}{\meter\per\second}$).
+We run the simulations to time $T$ such that a quasi-steady state is reached over the last 20\% of the time steps.
+We judge the quasi-steady to have been reached whenever the norm $\|u(t) - u(T)\|$ remains approximately constant, on average.
+In practice, we find this to be the case when $T = \SI{2e5}{\second}$.
+To ensure that the steady results we find are independent of the initial floe field configuration, we compute steady states for $A = 0.85$ and $U_o = \SI{1}{\meter\per\second}$ with five different randomized initializations.
+Our results, depicted in figure \ref{fig:diff_init}, indicate that the resulting velocity profiles are visibly indistinguishable.

-We extract dynamic and kinematic data for these steady states and optimize for the network weights $\btheta$ in two steps: first, we minimize the stress misfit objective $\mathcal{J}_s$, and second, we minimize the velocity misfit $\mathcal{J}_v$.
+Once a steady state has been reached, we extract dynamic and kinematic data for these steady states by averaging these quantities in time, over the last 20\% time steps, and spatially, over ten uniformly spaced cells that span the horizontal length of the domain.
+These cells are depicted in figure \ref{fig:setup}.A and contain, on average 500 floes each.
+With this data, we optimize for the network weights $\btheta$ in two steps: first, we minimize the stress misfit objective $\mathcal{J}_s$, and second, we minimize the velocity misfit $\mathcal{J}_v$.
 In the second step, we use the weights $\btheta$ from the first step as initialization for the optimization algorithm.
 A more detailed account of the optimization algorithm is provided in Appendix \ref{appsec:optim}.